 It can be tempting to track as many metrics as you can, especially when you have data centralization tools available.
 Or, you put too many metrics in your report for it to be understandable.
 Regardless of the reason, excess metrics can get in the way of quality reporting.

-“If you have a complicated dashboard or presenting in spreadsheet reporting tool on various metrics and data, it could be too much detail for the reader,” Sam Cohen of Gold Tree Consulting says.
+“If you have a complicated dashboard or presenting on various metrics and data, it could be too much detail for the reader,” Sam Cohen of Gold Tree Consulting says.
 Either the reader is going to dump the report because of too much information or get lost into tiny details which don’t even matter.”

 Cohen adds, “The information overload in the report can be overwhelming.
 It can draw away the attention of the reader from the actual matter.
 Moreover, it is not a good idea to add irrelevant metrics because this way the analyst will not be able to draw enough insights from the report.”